ATHLETE INFORMATION

 Virtual athletes are responsible for their own timing.
 Athletes can use a continuous GPS recording of their choice, such as Strava, Garmin or Coros.

-Can I use Survivorfest Virtual Running Event to qualify for the 2023 Canadian team for International
+Can I use Survivorfest Virtual Running Event to qualify for my National Team or International

 In 2019, the following athletes were able to use our event to qualify for the 2019 to attend the IAU World 24 Hour Championships: Oleg Tabelev & Stephanie Simpson.

-In 2021, despite COVID, Wayne Gaudet qualified for the 24 Hour Canadian National team.
+In 2021, despite COVID, Wayne Gaudet used our course in our virtual event to qualify for the 24 Hour Canadian National team.

 In 2022, Amanda Nelson set two NEW Canadian records, the 12 Hour Women's Record = 134.025 km and 100 Mile Women's Record at 14:45:51.